aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 There are also functions to create folders and to delete files and folders in the "Central Storage" section of the PRO API library ``AimmProLibrary``.

-Exchanging files for an AIMMS WebUI app
+Exchanging Files for an AIMMS WebUI App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In AIMMS WebUI apps, the end-user interaction is done in a Chrome browser on one machine, while the Client Side execution of AIMMS procedures is done on the host of AIMMS PRO.